Deputies say to not approach man on the run after Magnolia murder

 Deputies say Schmidtt's 13-year-old daughter and girlfriend were present at the time of the shooting.

-Julian now has a pending charge for murder, deputies say.
-He also has a separate warrant for aggravated assault of a family member in Harris County.
+Julian is charged with murder with no bond, deputies say.
+He also has a separate warrant for aggravated assault with a deadly weapon in Harris County.

-Deputies say Julian shot at his girlfriend and her car Wednesday morning as she was driving in Tomball.
+Deputies say Julian shot at his girlfriend and her car Wednesday morning as she was trying to drive way from him in Tomball.

-His girlfriend went to the Tomball Police Department.
-Detectives heard the shots fired and secured the aggravated assault charge against him.
+According to his girlfriend, one of her friends came to pick her up at the Villages on Grant and as they were leaving, Julian started to chase them, investigators said.

+She then called 911.
+They were near City Hall and the Tomball Police Department when authorities say Julian shot two to three times at his girlfriend and the car from his own vehicle.
+City employees said they heard the gunshots.

 If you spot Julian, deputies say to not approach him, and instead call law enforcement.